-Lake Texoma has nearly 600 miles of shoreline encircling 89,000 acres along the border between Texas and Oklahoma, fed by the Red and Washita rivers and many smaller streams.
-That’s a whole lot of fishing opportunity.
+Lake Texoma has nearly 600 miles of shoreline encircling 89,000 acres along the border between Texas and Oklahoma, fed by the Red and Washita Rivers and many smaller streams.
+That’s a whole lot of fishing.

 Lake Texoma, one of the largest reservoirs in the United States, is often called “The Striper Capital of the World,” and for good reason.

-But there’s also plenty more to catch here besides striped bass, including lots of other bass, catfish, panfish and even massive alligator gar.
+But there’s also plenty more to fishing Texoma than catching striped bass, including lots of other bass, catfish, panfish and even massive alligator gar.